jackdesert/arscca/doc/joomla.md

 Generate Reports
 ----------------

 From AxWare, click Generate All Reports.
-From AxWare, click Save.
-Accepting the default location is fine.
+This generates them temporarily in the "announcer" folder.
+While the report windows are still open, open Windows (file) Explorer and find the four reports with the name matching the event.
-Copy all four files it generated to a thumb drive so you can post them later.
+Copy those four files to a thumb drive so you can post them later.

 Post Results